kaser-taylor/higgs-pipeline/models/readme.md

 A short GPT class can be found on XGBoost in this convo: https://chatgpt.com/share/687b28d9-da10-8003-b77d-cfe7592c5ea7

+# Important Notes

+## Validation

+For this project, a single train/validation split was used to keep the pipeline simple and reproducible.
+In a production scenario, cross validation should be implemented.
+The scope of this project is to produce a data pipeline on AWS.
+I do believe since the data set is large this split and set of hyperparameters provides a model for this use case.

 # Line by Line code explanation

 ## 6